leonlinsx/minimal-mistakes/_posts/2021-01-16-persuasion.md

 complex problems

+personal

+what can compound over time, internal knowledge

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*